 How You Can Use Your Health Records

 - Organize them.
-This amazing system by my husband Josh can help you easily organize your records so you, your family, or other health care practitioners can use them.
+Create a binder (or save records digitally) to help you easily organize your records so you, your family, or other health care practitioners can use them.

 - Learn how to read them.
 While you’re not a doctor, you can learn to understand the basics of these tests and what they mean.
 This episode of Meghan TV can help you understand what your blood work means.
 If you have a specific condition, there are many books or online resources that break down what the major tests of that condition are and what they mean.